dirakx1/ai/ondevice/README.md

-# Running Ai models on device (mobil, iot, drone, robot etc)
+# Running AI models on device (mobile, iot, drone, robot etc)
 Smaller models for specific tasks. has device in loop deployments.